What is a data management plan?

 How do I write a data management plan?

 We recommend you to use the DMPOnline tool to create your data management plan, as it provides you with a variety of templates tailored to funder requirements as well as a basic template if you are unfunded.
-Guidance on using DMPOnline is available here (docx file - 37KB).
+Guidance on using DMPOnline is available in our Introduction to using DMPonline video (duration 7:28), and the guide to creating a DMP using DMPOnline.

 Examples of data management plans